Giving Employees the Tools to Achive Workplace Freedom from Unwanted Unions

 A decertification election requires only 30% of the employees in a particular bargaining unit to petition the National Labor Relations Board to hold a decertification election.
-However, once the NLRB schedules an election*, then it takes at least fifty percent (50%) of the employees voting "NO" to continued representation by the union in a secret-ballot election in order to kick a union out.
+However, once the NLRB schedules an election*, then it takes at least fifty percent (50%) of the employees voting "NO" in a secret-ballot election in order to kick a union out.

 By demanding that the employer withdraw recognition from the union, there is no election.
 Rather, an uncoerced majority of employees sign a petition (at link), then give a copy of the petition to the employer, as well as send a copy to the National Labor Relations Board regional office that covers your area.

 As an employee in a private-sector workplace*, you have legal rights to be unionized or not to be unionized.
 [To view your rights under the National Labor Relations Act, go here.]

 If you are a unionized employee (or group of employees) who finds yourself stuck with a union that you do not want, you and your co-workers do have legal rights under the National Labor Relations Act to kick the union out of your workplace.